 What are the overarching benefits of SDG implementation?

 Policy coherence – or the lack of it - is too often the elephant in the room.
 SDGs are a master plan that link up the different issues and silos most people work in to ensure that the sum of all policies is actually taking us to a better place.
 The SDGs offer an opportunity to confront national and European policymakers with the need for policy coherence.
 That can shift us to a sustainable society that works for all.
 However, question marks can and should be raised over the coherence of the SDGs themselves.
 Is the aim to have an annual growth rate of real GDP per capita (8.1.1) compatible with reducing domestic material consumption (indicator 12.2.2)?
 Despite such questions, the chances are good that policy coherence of the SDGs is still ahead of policy coherence at national levels.

-Who within an environmental NGO will benefit from this online toolkit?
+Who within the civil society mouvement will benefit from this online toolkit?

-To encourage more engagement from environmental NGOs with the SDGs, the EEB has created an online SDG toolkit which will be useful for different aspects of environmental NGOs’ work.
+To encourage more engagement from civil society organisations with the SDGs, the EEB has created an online SDG toolkit which will be useful for different aspects of NGOs’ work.

 - Policy: you want to learn who works on the SDGs in your country, which policy proposals exist already, or when the next big policy event takes place.